-PASTA, CANNED OR FROZEN FOOD - COMMERCIAL - Yes - Counted as a bread if the product includes an enriched or whole grain flour and sufficient quantities are served.
-See "CANNED OR FROZEN ENTREES/ FOOD-COMMERCIAL" for combination meals.
+PASTA, CANNED OR FROZEN FOOD - COMMERCIAL - Perhaps - Counted as a bread if the product includes an enriched or whole grain flour and sufficient quantities are served.
+See "CANNED OR FROZEN ENTREES/ FOOD-COMMERCIAL" for combination meals such as Ravioli, etc.